solliancenet/crypto-workshop/02_Avalanche.md

     ![A picture containing scatter chart Description automatically generated](./images/media/image32.png)

-4. Select the navigation button **Generate a keypair** complete to continue.
+4. Select the navigation button **Create a keypair** complete to continue.

 ## Create a keypair